By Norbert Schiller

 In the spring of 2020 Zina Hemady, Naji Boutros, Nabil Abou Khaled and myself set out on foot to retrace the route that the train took from Beirut over the Mount Lebanon range to the Bekaaa Valley.
 Parts of this journey are illustrated with historical images alongside my own photographs.

-I would like to give special thanks to Elias Maalouf, founder of the NGO Train Train, for his contribution, artist Tom Young for the use of his painting and the late journalist and historian Samir Kassir for writing the quintessential book about Beirut’s history Beirut, from where some of the information for this piece was sourced.
+I would like to give special thanks to Elias Maalouf, founder of the NGO Train Train and its current president, Carlos Naffah for their contributions; artist Tom Young for the use of his painting and the late journalist and historian Samir Kassir for writing the quintessential book about Beirut’s history Beirut, from where some of the information for this piece was sourced.